dillonkearns/elm-graphql/README.md

 }
 ```

-would look like this in `graphqelm` (the code in this example that is prefixed with `StarWars` is auto-generated)
+would look like this in `dillonkearns/elm-graphql` (the code in this example that is prefixed with `StarWars` is auto-generated)

 ```elm
 import Graphql.Operation exposing (RootQuery)